-There are two families of algorithms for the simulation of neural networks: synchronous or "clock-driven" algorithms, in which all neurons are updated simultaneously at every tick of a clock, and asynchronous or "event-driven" algorithms, in which neurons are updated only when they receive or emit a spike.
+There are two families of algorithms for the simulation of neural networks: synchronous or clock-driven algorithms, in which all neurons are updated simultaneously at every tick of a clock, and asynchronous or event-driven algorithms, in which neurons are updated only when they receive or emit a spike.
 These two approaches have some common features that we will first describe by expressing the problem of simulating neural networks in the formalism of hybrid systems, i.e., differential equations with discrete events (spikes).
 In this framework some common strategies for efficient representation and simulation appear.

 Since we are going to compare algorithms in terms of computational efficiency, let us first ask ourselves the following question: how much time can it possibly take for a good algorithm to simulate a large network?
 Suppose there are N neurons whose average firing rate is F and average number of synapses is p.
-If no spike transmission is ignored, then a simulation lasting 1s (biological time) must process $N \times p \times F$ spike transmissions.
+If all spike transmissions are taken into account, then a simulation lasting 1 s (biological time) must process $N \times p \times$ F spike transmissions.
 The goal of efficient algorithm design is to reach this minimal number of operations (of course, up to a constant multiplicative factor).
+If the simulation is not restricted to spike-mediated interactions, e.g. if the model includes gap junctions or dendro-dendritic interactions, then the optimal number of operations can be much larger, but in this review we chose not to address the problem of graded interactions.

-1.1 A hybrid system formalism
+2.1 A hybrid system formalism